-- The Annual Festival of Cultures. - A Field trip to the Chicago Public Library (Harold Washington Public Library). - F-1 Regulations workshop with an immigration lawyer. - Holiday celebrations.
+- A field trip to the Chicago Public Library (Harold Washington Public Library). - F-1 Regulations workshop with an immigration lawyer.

+• Holiday celebrations.

 If you have a suggestion for an activity, please email the International Department at international@mccollege.edu.

 Before each off-campus activity, students are asked to sign a Field Trip Consent and Liability Disclaimer and Waiver.
 The form explains that MCC is not responsible for any injury or unexpected circumstance arising during the activity.